ryanvarley/ExoData/readme.md

 * Easily navigate hierarchy (ie from planet to star or star to planets)
 * Availability of system parameters in planets (ie ra, dec, d (distance))

 Please note that this package is currently in Beta.
-The Docs are incomplete, it is not fully unit tested andany and all methods and variables are subjected the change in the development process
+The Docs are incomplete, it is not fully unit tested and any and all methods and variables are subjected to change in the development process

 # Installation
 This module depends on